sturlath/SQLCMDConditionalFiles/README.md

-# SQLCMD Conditional Files in Visual Studio database project
+# Conditionally get file content into publishing script in VS database project

 This is a test project to help answer two of my StackOverflow questions.